-A. For the years ended December 31, 2021 and 2020, the Company's share-based payment arrangements were as follows:
+- A. No share-based payment arrangements were occurred for the year ended December 31, 2022. - B. For the year ended December 31, 2021, the Company's share-based payment arrangement is as follows:

 Quantity

 Type of granted Contract Vesting

 arrangement Grant date (in thousands) period conditions

 Employee stock 2015.9.11 3,956 6 years 2~4 years'

 options service